 - So how would you infer a decline in price and a decline in volume?

-- It means the price is decreasing because of small retail participation, and not really influential (read as smart money) selling.
-Hence you need to be cautions as this could be a possible bear trap.
+- It means the price decreases because of small retail participation, and not really influential (read as smart money) selling.
+Hence it would help if you were cautious as this could be a possible bear trap.

 12.3 – Revisiting the checklist

-Let us revisit the checklist and revaluate from the volumes perspective.
+Let us revisit the checklist and evaluate from the perspective of the volume.
 Imagine this hypothetical technical situation in a stock:

-- Occurrence of a bullish engulfing pattern – this suggests a long trade for reasons discussed previously
+- The occurrence of a bullish engulfing pattern – this suggests a long trade for reasons discussed previously

-The inference is quite clear – high volumes plus increase in price confirms to us that large influential market participants are positioning themselves to buy the stock.
+The inference is quite clear – high volumes and a price increase confirm that large, influential market participants are positioning themselves to buy the stock.

-With all three independent variables i.e candlesticks, S&R, and volumes suggest to take the same action i.e to go long.
+With all three independent variables, i.e. candlesticks, S&R, and volumes, suggest taking the same action, i.e. to go long.
 If you realize this is a triple confirmation!

-The point that I want to drive across is the fact that volumes are very powerful as it helps the trader in confirming a trade.
-For this reason it is an important factor and therefore must be included in the checklist.
+I want to drive across the fact that volumes are compelling as it helps the trader confirm a trade.
+For this reason, it is an important factor and therefore, must be included in the checklist.